securekey/fabric-next/docs/source/msp.rst

   to request changes to this MSP configuration (e.g. root CAs, intermediate CAs)
-- A list of Organizational Units that valid members of this MSP should include in their X.509 certificate; this is an optional configuration parameter, used when, e.g., multiple organisations leverage the same root of trust, and intermediate CAs, and have reserved an OU field for their members
+- A list of Organizational Units that valid members of this MSP should include in their X.509 certificate; this is an optional configuration parameter, used when, e.g., multiple organizations leverage the same root of trust, and intermediate CAs, and have reserved an OU field for their members
 - A list of certificate revocation lists (CRLs) each corresponding to